menzenski/menzenski.github.io/_posts/2015-02-03-Part-Whole-In-Narrative.md

 got the high-level abstractions and conventions, and we're searching for the 0s and 1s.

+In his article, Bruner lays out ten elements of narrative which may in one sense be considered those 0s and 1s, the fundamental building blocks of narrative structure.

 * **Narrative diachronicity:** narratives involve events occurring over time, and thus are fundamentally and irreducibly durative.
 * **Particularity:** a narrative must be embodied by specific